 At Our VOICE, we believe that all individuals deserve to be safe from sexual violence.

 While the exact number of sex workers in the county is unknown, anecdotal evidence from police and other sex workers tell us the numbers are significant.
 Kelly’s Line (1-855-4kellys) is an anonymous reporting line sex workers can use to report dangerous customers and access services provided by Our VOICE and other local agencies.

 Sex workers can also use our free, confidential Text Line to report this information about dangerous customers and to find out information about local resources.
 Text VOICE or VOZ to 85511 to report a dangerous customer or to ask about resources.

 Kelly’s Line was named after Kelly Lane Smith, a local sex worker who was murdered in 2006.
 Her remains were found in the French Broad River, and despite substantial evidence pointing to a single suspect, Kelly’s case remains unsolved.
 One contributing factor is the stigma against sex workers, and a fear of retribution.
 With this in mind, Our VOICE partnered with numerous other local agencies and formed the Asheville Sex Worker Outreach Project (ASWOP).

 The overall goals of the Asheville Sex Worker Outreach Project include:

-- Involve law enforcement and social service agencies in Our VOICE’s work of reducing rape and sexual assault in the sex worker community
+- Involve social service agencies in Our VOICE’s work of reducing rape and sexual assault in the sex worker community

 - Inform the sex worker community about the free and confidential services offered by Our VOICE and other area social service agencies